-82 Marlborough was designed by Sturgis and Brigham, architects, and built ca. 1876 as the home of James Lawrence and his wife, Caroline Estelle (Mudge) Lawrence.
-They also maintained a home in Groton, where James Lawrence owned and operated a farm.
+82 Marlborough was designed by Sturgis and Brigham, architects, and built in 1876-1877 by Weston & Shepard, masons, for James Lawrence and his wife, Caroline Estelle (Mudge) Lawrence.

 Caroline Estelle Lawrence purchased the land for 82 Marlborough on January 26, 1876, from her brother-in-law, Charles Henry Joy.
 Charles and Marie Louise (Mudge) Joy lived next door, at 86 Marlborough, which they had built ca. 1872.